NorSC/supervisor-search/_supervisors/nic-whitton.md

   * social justice, inclusivity and gaming;

-  * the use of technology in adult education.
+  * the use of technology in adult education;

-  Indicative reading:
+  * educational escape game design.

+  I am very happy to discuss any projects in these, or related areas.
 ---